The business owner’s worst enemy is between their ears

 It turns out I’m not the only one who hears The Voice.
 There are many names for it.
 Steven Pressfield calls it, The Resistance.
 Amanda Palmer calls it The Fraud Patrol.
 No matter what you call it, The Voice — that tape that runs in your head that is constantly accusing you of not being good enough — is pretty universal.
 Anytime I “put myself out there”, any time I take a risk and offer my services, in business, or in life, that voice will be there to meet me.

 There are lots of ways I’ve tried to shut The Voice up.
-Sometimes I think about my kids; they need to eat, so I can’t listen to The Voice; I have to barrel ahead.
-Sometimes I make a list of other times that I went ahead and it worked out OK.
+Sometimes I think about my kids; they need to eat, so I can’t listen to The Voice; I must barrel ahead.
+Sometimes I make a list of other times that I went ahead, and it worked out OK.
 When it gets particularly bad, I phone a friend or a colleague who can tell me I’m OK.
 Then, I go ahead and do that thing, whatever it is that I’m afraid of doing.

 If I let The Voice stop me from doing anything, then The Voice wins; and I fail by not trying.
 But if I wrestle with it, argue against it, and keep going, then just maybe I will succeed in all the ways it tells me I will fail!
-If I keep trying, (despite what The Voice says) I might even get better at it.
+If I keep trying (despite what The Voice says), I might even get better at it.
 I might even start to think I know what I’m doing.

 Steve Jobs put it in perfect words (from the farewell message from the Whole Earth Catalog):

-Last month I talked about how leading a business exposes all my worst features, all my faults and shortcomings.
+Last month I talked about how leading a business exposes all my worst features, all my faults, and shortcomings.
 The only way I know to deal with that vulnerability is to keep learning and growing.
 To stay in that place where I’m hungry, to get better at what I do, and stay foolish enough to think I can!